Trump's 2025 Policies & Tariffs: Navigating Strategic Impacts on Small and Mid-Sized Businesses

 Potash (Canada and Mexico)**** 10% March 2025

-*Excludes goods entered duty-free under the USMCA, effective Mar.
+***Excludes goods entered duty-free under the USMCA, effective Mar.
 7, 2025.
+To be replaced with a 12% "reciprocal tariff" on non-USMCA imports

 ****Potash that is not entered duty-free under the USMCA.